Dual Diagnosis Treatment Toledo, IL

 Heartland Human Services - 17.6 miles from Toledo, IL

-Heartland Human Services is a dual-diagnosis treatment center in Effingham, IL that offers treatment for substance abuse and mental health disorders that include depression as well as schizoid personality disorder.
+Heartland Human Services is a dual diagnosis treatment center in Effingham, Illinois that offers treatment for mental health and substance abuse disorders that include obsessive compulsive disorder as well as bulimia.

 Address: 1200 North 4th Street, Effingham, IL 62401 in Effingham County